Up Against It!: Background

-This album is Rundgren's score to the stage adaptation of playwright Joe Orton's Up Against It, the unfilmed screenplay originally mooted as the third Beatles film (after Hard Day's Night and Help).
+This album is Rundgren's score to the stage adaptation of playwright Joe Orton's Up Against It, the unfilmed screenplay originally mooted as the third Beatles film (after A Hard Day's Night and Help!).
 They declined it, so he reworked it to lessen their presence, successfully sold it to the producer Oscar Lewenstein, and then was violently murdered by boyfriend Kenneth Halliwell in a notorious murder-suicide.
-With Orton no longer around to help push it along, development stalled and the script was never filmed.
+With Orton no longer around to help push it along, development stalled, and the script was never filmed.
 It was published in book form a couple of times, however, and in the 1980s Joseph Papp decided to give the script a new lease on life as a piece of musical theater - hence this score.

 The full suite of Rundgren's songs for the musical was released as an album only in Japan, though three re-recorded songs from it were included on his album 2nd Wind.
 A variant version of the song "Parallel Lines" also appears on Rundgren's album Nearly Human.

 In 2016 Todd performed the opera in Groningen, with Mathilde Santing, Wouter Penris and the NNO orchestra (conductor Hans Leenders).